PERSIAN CAVALRYMAN c.1375

 It is about 12 feet long, of cane, with a butt-spike, a gilt socket and a red, blue or green pennon.

 Next: 27.
-PERSIAN CAVALRYMAN, EARLY-15th CENTURY, by Ian Heath
+PERSIAN CAVALRYMAN, EARLY-15th CENTURY in Armies of the Middle Ages, Volume 2 by Ian Heath